It can be frustrating when you’ve just found the flawless engagement ring for your bride-to-be and it’s not the right ring size.

 Common sense will tell you that you need to resize a loose ring.
 However, some prefer not to because of the fear of having the ring damaged for good.
 It is definitely understandable, especially if the ring has some sentimental value in it.
-If you decide to have your ring resized smaller, I’ll help you understand the method better by answering some commonly asked questions.
+If you decide to have a large ring resized smaller, I’ll help you understand the method better by answering some commonly asked questions to get the perfect fit.

 Table of Contents